MikailaAkeredolu/c14_OOP_Exam/README.md

 ![Screen Shot 2023-10-06 at 2 01 45 PM](https://github.com/MikailaAkeredolu/c14_OOP_Exam/assets/10773482/b67214b3-a499-46dd-801b-12c2a03a7119)

 ### Assuming that a vehicle is something that can transport a passenger or passengers
-- Therefore, ALL vehicles will ALWAYS qualify for a 10% discount by default.
-However, cars ALWAYS get an EXTRA 5% discount.
+- Therefore, ALL vehicles will ALWAYS get taxed 10% by default.
+However, cars ALWAYS get an EXTRA 5% tax.

 > Do the following inside the class that contains your main method (psvm)